Ask The Food Geek

 Assemble & eat!

-• Scoop cherry filling into tart, gently setting it on top of the ganache layer.
+• Scoop cherry filling into tart, gently setting it on top of the chocolate layer.
 If decorating with leftover ganache, reheat it on low and thin with heavy cream or milk if needed.
 Drizzle over the top.

 Notes